In this article, I will explain the fundamentals of MQTT, how it works and its advantages.

 4. Advantages of MQTT for IoT over HTTP & UDP

 - MQTT is very lightweight.
 The message size in MQTT is very small in comparison to HTTP.
 HTTP a lot of extra, unnecessary fields that is sent in the request & response messages that is not required for IoT.

 - MQTT is reliable.
 UDP is a a connection less protocol as compared to TCP/IP which is connection oriented.
-UDP based protocols like MQTT-SN & CoAP are faster in sending messages but they are not reliable as the messages being sent to the broker are not acknowledged.
+UDP based protocols like MQTT-SN & CoAP are faster in sending messages but they are not reliable.

-- MQTT is scalable.
-Although a bit tricky, it can be scaled to handle millions of messages.
+- MQTT is scalable. it can be scaled to handle millions of messages.

 - The big cloud providers use MQTT.
 AWS, Azure, OpenStack have IoT modules which support MQTT messaging.